Yang–Mills existence and mass gap

 For example, in the case of G=SU(3)—the strong nuclear interaction—the winner must prove that glueballs have a lower mass bound, and thus cannot be arbitrarily light.

-The general problem of determining the presence of a spectral gap in a system is known to be undecidable.
+The general problem of determining the presence of a mass gap (a special case of a spectral gap) in a system is known to be undecidable, meaning no computer algorithm exists that can find the answer programmatically.

 Background

 The problem requires the construction of a QFT satisfying the Wightman axioms and showing the existence of a mass gap.
 Both of these topics are described in sections below.

-The Wightman axioms
+Wightman axioms

 The Millennium problem requires the proposed Yang–Mills theory to satisfy the Wightman axioms or similarly stringent axioms.
 There are four axioms: